calabash/calabash-ios-server/README.md

 ### Building to embed in Calabash gem

-From the calabash-ios/calabash-cucumber directory:
+See the calabash-ios/calabash-cucumber/Rakefile for more details.

 ```
-# see the calabash-ios/calabash-cucumber/Rakefile for details
+$ cd path/to/calabash-ios/calabash-cucumber
 $ rake build_server

+# If you need to build without the dylibs
+$ CALABASH_NO_DYLIBS=1 rake build_server
 ```

 ### testing